rmachielse/ember-cli-deploy-chrome-app/README.md

 ## Known limitations

 - Chrome apps currently seem not to be able yet to handle HTML5 pushState.
 Make sure `locationType` is set to `hash` in your `config/environment.js` file.
 - Depending on your configuration, you might need to disable fingerprinting.
-If you have symlinked `apps/chrome/window.html` to `dist/index.html`, the asset urls in `app/index.html` will be compiled like normal.
+If you have symlinked `chrome/window.html` to `dist/index.html`, the asset urls in `app/index.html` will be compiled like normal.
 However, if you have a different window.html, it will not be compiled and thus will not be able to handle fingerprinted assets.
 In that case you have to disable it in `ember-cli-build.js` by setting `fingerprint` to `{ enabled: false }`.
-- Due to the differences in configuration of the `manifest.json`, it is currently not possible to have your app being both self-distributed and Chrome Web Store distributed at the same time.

 ## Credits